Trump’s Speech: 7 Takeaways from Charlie Kirk’s Emotional Memorial Service

 Her speech was punctuated by moments of silence and applause, especially when she noted that Kirk’s supporters did not riot after his death and that his example had inspired religious conversions.

-4. Forgiveness took centre stage in Erika Kirk’s message
+4. Erika Kirk’s forgiveness message

 In one of the service’s most poignant moments, Erika Kirk publicly forgave her husband’s accused assassin, Tyler Robinson.
-Quoting Jesus, she said, “Father, forgive them, for they not know what they do.”
+Quoting Jesus, she said, “Father, forgive them, for they know not what they do.”

 Read also